hristo-vrigazov/dnn.cool/README.md

 ##### List of predefined tasks

-In the current release (0.1.0), the following tasks are availble out of the box:
+In the current release, the following tasks are available out of the box:

 * `BinaryClassificationTask` - sigmoid activation, thresholding decoder, binary cross entropy loss function.
 In the examples above, `camera_blocked` and `obj_exists` are `BinaryClassificationTask`s.